 Painting techniques in oil and/or acrylics.
 2310-Focus on developing color relationships and spatial and composition skills; studies may include abstract, still life, landscape, and/or figurative subject matters.
 2320-Stresses technical skills in sustained personal image composition; some assigned problems but focus on student's choice of non-objective, abstract, surreal, pop, or realistic direction.
 Must be taken in sequence.
 Prereq for 2310: ART 1110.
 (ART 1120 recommended.)
-Prereq for 2320: ART 1060.
 [F,S]